WheteThunger/DroneTurrets/README.md

 - Allows players with a separate permission to deploy NPC auto turrets
 - Redirects damge from the turret to the drone

-## Recommended compatible plugins

-- [Drone Hover](https://umod.org/plugins/drone-hover) -- Allows RC drones to hover in place while not being controlled.
-- [Drone Lights](https://umod.org/plugins/drone-lights) -- Adds controllable search lights to RC drones.
-- [Drone Storage](https://umod.org/plugins/drone-storage) -- Allows players to deploy a small stash to RC drones.
-  - Note: A drone may only have a stash or a turret, not both at the same time.
-- [RC Identifier Fix](https://umod.org/plugins/rc-identifier-fix) -- Auto updates RC identifiers saved in computer stations to refer to the correct entity.
-- [Better Turret Aim](https://umod.org/plugins/better-turret-aim) -- Allows mobile turrets to track targets more quickly.
-- [Turret Loadouts](https://umod.org/plugins/turret-loadouts) -- Automatically fills turrets with weapons and ammo when deployed.
-- [Turret Weapons](https://umod.org/plugins/turret-weapons) -- Allows turrets to accept more weapon types such as grenade launchers and rocket launchers.

 ## Commands

 - `droneturret` -- Deploys an auto turret onto the drone the player is looking at, consuming an auto turret item from their inventory unless they have permission for free turrets.